Sustainable Earth Institute team lead: Professor Janet Richardson

 The new Eatwell Guide and environmentally sustainable meat consumption in low-income groups

 With the ever-increasing population comes increasing strain on our food and health systems, and the environment.
-Diets high in red and processed meat exceed recommended levels in the UK and are associated with poorer health as well as contributing to a signifcant proportion of greenhouse gas emissions through livestock production.
+Diets high in red and processed meat exceed recommended levels in the UK and are associated with poorer health as well as contributing to a significant proportion of greenhouse gas emissions through livestock production.
 Poorer quality diets are more commonly seen in population groups with lower incomes, owing to social inequalities such as lack of knowledge and skills.
 The recently updated ‘Eatwell guide’, the UK government’s dietary guidelines, incorporates recommendations for more sustainable eating behaviours, including reduced red and processed meat consumption and promotion of non-meat proteins such as beans and pulses.
 Although such changes could bring about improved health and reductions in carbon footprints, there may be issues adhering to such a diet, particularly for lower income populations due to complex social and economic factors.
 The assignment discusses the barriers faced by low-income groups in achieving more

 sustainable meat consumption behaviours, and concludes by highlighting the importance of stakeholder collaboration within the food system (producers, retailers, public health workers, dietitians) in order that changes are made at a local, national and policy level.
 Awareness and improved knowledge of this topic amongst dietitians is key in order that action is taken and sustainable eating messages are communicated effectively across the social gradient.